Nordictrack/BeerBot/README.md

 Current code includes:
 - OLED with sensor readings
+- Dynamic tempature sensor allocation
+  - I don't know the limit, but I wouldn't bog it down lol.
 - WiFi Setup w/ Static IP handling via WebGUI
 - Web portal sensor readings with configuration
   - Ability to post to InfluxDB
   - Ability to rename all sensors
   - Ability to back-up EEPROM and upload EEPROM

 Work in progress:
 - OTA updates